1123Alessandro/Updated-Portfolio/README.md

 # Revised Personal Portfolio

-Alessandro Andrei Araza's repository.
+Alessandro Andrei Araza's portfolio repository.
 This repository contains some of my notable contributions, projects, and other personal work.

 ## Projects